yuanlizhanshi/my_shiny_apps/README.md

 http://124.223.104.41:3838/id_batch_convert/

 Only suppport NCBI id into Silkdb3.0 and reciprocally or NCBI id into kaikibase id reciprocally.
-The uploaded file must be an Excel file (.xls,.xlsx) and conforms to the following format:
+The uploaded file must be an Excel file (.xls,.xlsx) and with the following format:

 >Gene<br/>KWMTBOMO00001<br/>KWMTBOMO00002<br/>KWMTBOMO00003<br/>KWMTBOMO00004